Set up Pi-Hole for network-wide ad blocking and Unbound for recursive DNS

 Information

 If your router does not have the option of setting a DNS server, you won’t be able to block ads for all devices on your network automatically.
-Instead you’ll have to configure each device’s DNS.
+Instead you’ll have to configure each device’s DNS or turn off DHCP on your router (if possible) and use Pi-Hole as the DHCP server.

 Using adlists to block domains